puppetlabs/puppet-docs/source/puppet/6.0/whered_it_go.markdown

 On managed \*nix systems, install `puppet-agent` instead of `puppet`.
 (This package also provides `puppet apply`, suitable for standalone Puppet systems.)

 This is a new name for a new thing.
 Instead of using package dependencies to bring in tools like Facter, Hiera, and Ruby, it includes private versions of all of them.
-It also includes MCollective.

 On Windows, use the same package as before.
-The open source package now includes MCollective.

 ## \*nix executables are in `/opt/puppetlabs/bin/`